 10 Beer Trends Your Restaurant Needs To Know

-When properly poured, draft beer can be one of the most profitable drinks in a bar with profit margins of 85 to 90 percent possible, as outlined by AZ Central.
-And on average, alcohol sales make up around 30% of restaurant sales, showing the massive opportunity restaurants have to make money and keep their customers happy with a robust beer, wine, and spirits menu.
+When properly poured, draft beer can be one of the most profitable drinks in a bar.
+On average, alcohol sales make up around 30% of restaurant sales, showing the massive opportunity restaurants have to make money and keep their customers happy with a robust beer, wine, and spirits menu.

-To reach these profits and sales, we take a look at what’s driving the beer industry.
+To reach these profits and sales, we’ve taken a look at what’s driving the beer industry.
 Here are the trends, tastes, and pours that are dominating 2017.

 Tap Into A $250 Billion Industry

 It’s more important than ever to stay abreast of beer trends because the modern drinker hardly seeks to drink the same beer twice.
 Jeff Browning, master brewer of Brewport brewpub, aptly remarks, “All beer drinkers are polygamists.”
 The beer menu must be very manifold in character, and once in effect, you can sell a lot of beer and make a lot of money.
 According to the Alcoholic Beverage DemandTracker, 33% of alcohol drinkers who visit restaurants regularly report that they are more likely to order beer when offered a large selection of beer brands.

 We’ve all heard of wine pairings, offering a curated pairing menu is a great way for the customer to experience a new type of wine and for the restaurant to upsell.
 The same methodology can be used for beer.
 As craft beer has taken the industry by storm, its foothold on fine dining menus is becoming more popularised.
 And with the advent of culinary beer-focused breweries, beers are being brewed with food pairings in mind.
 Update your menu and educate your staff to be able to pair each dish with a delicious wine and beer.